jfndi/Training_C-/README.md

 cases is not a guarantee to see your solution being accepted, I have been there), then take a look at the proposed solution, work on it, understand it and find your own way to resolve based on this new information.
 Believe me, it does worth the pain.

+Regarding the statement of HackerRank challenges, you can find them [here](https://www.hackerrank.com/dashboard) Select C++ in the dashboard and here you are.
+Sign up is free for developers.